ircv3/ircv3-specifications/extensions/chghost-3.2.md

 the same channel as the target client or have the client on a `MONITOR` list.
 Servers SHOULD additionally send the `CHGHOST` message to the client whose user and/or host has changed if the client supports the `chghost` capability.
-The server MUST defer sending CHGHOST messages to the client about successfully changing it's own user or host (for example, if using SASL and a virtual host is set) until both a successful `NICK` command and a successful `USER` command have been received.

 When the capability is not enabled for other clients who share channels with or monitor the changed client, servers SHOULD send messages to simulate the client